httung12303/xmpp-demo/README.md

 - We use **type** constants and `getType` method to classify different types of Stanza.
 - The document object stores our data in XML format:
-  - `getDocumentBytes` converts this object into a byte array, which is the actual data in the transmission.
+  - `getDocumentBytes` converts Stanza into byte arrays, which is the actual data in the transmission.
   - `getStanzaFromDocumentBytes` takes a byte array, converts it into a Document object and creates a Stanza from that Document object.
 The sub-class of the Stanza is determined by the attributes of the Document object (i.e `root` element type, the `type` attribute...)
   - `addTimeSent` is responsible for adding a time stamp `sent_at` in milliseconds indicating the time at which the Stanza was sent.
 This method is invoked right before `sendThread`s start writing into input streams, more specifically, right before the `DataInputStream.write()` invocation.